I-Nitel/NitelOS-1.0/README.md

 # NitelOS-1.0
 Very primitive Assembly OS.
 Made on Ubuntu
 # How to convert it?
-I has using Ubuntu 22.04.3 LTS 64-BIT.
+I was using Ubuntu 22.04.3 LTS 64-BIT to compile it.
 You don't need to use Ubuntu, but Linux has a convert command (cat) preview: **cat boot.bin kernel.o > os.img**
 You can use this command in Terminal (Shell)
-I was using NASM and GCC
+I used NASM and GCC

 ### Update needed to install apt
 ```